 How can anyone forget the famous Rooney outburst back in 2010 when he looked certain to be leaving Old Trafford?

 The forward at the time had 18 months left on his deal when he released a statement outlining his reasons for wanting to leave United.

 Rooney paid homage to manager Sir Alex Ferguson but suggested the club were unable to match his ambitions.

 “I met with David Gill [United’s chief executive] last week and he did not give me any of the assurances I was seeking about the future squad,” he said.
 “I then told him that I would not be signing a new contract.”

-Two days later, Rooney had signed a new five-year-deal making him the best paid player in club’s history history.
+Two days later, Rooney had signed a new five-year deal making him the best-paid player in the club’s history.

 Ruud Van Nistelrooy